 Technology Plans and the E-Rate Program: A Primer for Schools and Libraries

-E-Rate Technology Plan Approval is NO LONGER required for FY2015 applicants.
+E-Rate Technology Plan Approval is NO LONGER required as of FY 2015.

-For more information, please see page 97 of the E-Rate Moderization Order (FCC 14-99).
+For more information, please see page 97 of the E-Rate Modernization Order (FCC 14-99).

 Under rules promulgated by the Federal Communications Commission, an E-rate applicant approved for Priority 2 discounts must affirmatively certify that it is covered by an approved technology plan.